HSBNE-Archive/Policy/Rules/Rules.md

     4. Before a vote of members is taken about removing the member from office, the member;

-        a.  must be given a full and fair opportunity to show cause why he or she should not be removed from office; or
+        1.  must be given a full and fair opportunity to show cause why he or she should not be removed from office; or
-        b.  if the member is not present they will be given 1 month to arrange a meeting they can attend and present a reason as to why they should not be removed from office;
+        2.  if the member is not present they will be given 1 month to arrange a meeting they can attend and present a reason as to why they should not be removed from office;